 Through trial and error, Amazon realized there was more they could do.
 Although the concept of separable (i.e. near decomposability) enabled their goal of speed while reducing unnecessary transaction costs, something was missing.
 That missing piece was single-threaded leadership: accountability to a singular goal and decision making framework.

-Herbert Simon approached the need for focus and accountability with his use of the term hierarchy.
+Herbert Simon approached this need for focus and accountability with his use of the term hierarchy.
 For Simon, “hierarchy” didn’t refer to power but to form: “By a hierarchic system, or hierarchy, I mean a system that is composed of interrelated subsystems, each of the latter being, in turn, hierarchic in structure until we reach some lowest level of elementary subsystem.”

 Through hierarchies, it is clear where the accountability lies.
 Subsystems nest into subsystems which nest into subsystems; the hierarchic span for each acts as leader with sole focus for those within their bounds.
-(And it scales with size.)

 Amazon’s concept of separable single-threaded teams are the real-world example of Herbert Simon’s hierarchic and nearly decomposable systems.